PaulusElektrus/MA-Simulation/Readme.md

 I used two simulation approaches in advance:

 1) Using a python script for dimensioning.
-The code is based on the code in /sourceCode folder. --> auslegung.py
+The code is based on the code in /sourceCode folder --> auslegung.py

 2) Using a tool called [SimSES](https://gitlab.lrz.de/open-ees-ses/simses), see also this [paper](https://doi.org/10.1016/j.est.2021.103743) for in detail operation insights --> simSES.py